 The DAR symbol, seen on this panel, is that of a spinning wheel or treadle wheel.
-Among its uses, the treadle wheel was used to spin flax into linen.
+Among its uses, the treadle wheel was used to spin flax into linen2.
 The DAR chose this symbol due to the importance of spinning during colonial days.
 England controlled the textile trade and American colonies decided that sending raw materials to England just to buy them back as finished goods was not in their best interests.
-Spinning became a patriotic endeavour for the Americans leading up to the revolution.
-Maryland Women in Conservation - Panel #3 Alice Burnside Paret Dorsey is a focal point along our journey into women's history here in the park.
+Spinning became a patriotic endeavor for the Americans leading up to the revolution.
+Maryland Women in Conservation - Panel #3 Alice Burnside Paret Dorsey is a focal point of this quest.
 She worked hard for the Fort.
 Read about her conservation and tree planting efforts on this panel.
-The work of the DAR at Fort Frederick predates the national effort by the Civilian Conservation Corps (CCC), which is often credited as the start of conservation and tree restoration in the United States.
-On the DAR map, see the approximate location where a tree may still stand that was dedicated to Alice nearly 100 years ago.
+The work of the DAR at Fort Frederick predates the national effort by the Civilian Conservation Corps (CCC), which is often credited as the start of conservation and tree restoration in the U.S. On the DAR map, see the approximate location where a tree may still stand that was dedicated to Alice nearly 100 years ago.
 Maryland Women in Conservation - Panel #4 The Fort Frederick Road of Remembrance tree plantings can be seen using the purple "additional attractions" route found on the Park Quest Map.
 Alice Paret Dorsey was among the pioneers in Maryland conservation.
 She rubbed elbows and held influence with some of the more prominent figures in Maryland conservation history.
-According to Maryland DNR, the "Maryland Park Service operates one of America's oldest state park systems."
-That makes Alice one of the earliest women in conservation for the United States at large.
+According to Maryland DNR, the "Maryland Park Service operates one of America's oldest state park systems."3 That makes Alice one of the earliest women in conservation for the United States at large.
 Maryland Women in Conservation - Panel #5 While researching this remarkable historic figure, it occurred to us that we should have a photograph of Mrs. Dorsey.
-There should be a picture somewhere right?
+There should be something somewhere right?
 Something labelled?
-Well research can &lt;sup>2 https://www.dar.org/museum/featured-object/taking-dar-spin &lt;sup>3 https://dnr.maryland.gov/publiclands/Pages/history.aspx be tricky, frustrating and time consuming.
+Well research can be tricky.
 Finding Alice's maiden name through engagement and wedding announcements led to some photos, but nothing that was labelled.
-We searched our records, scoured the internet and even made phone calls and sent emails to local and national DAR members.
+We scoured the internet and even made phone calls and sent emails to local and national DAR members.
 No luck.
-We searched for months.
+We searched for over a month.
 Finally, we found a photo of a woman standing next to an Elm Tree.
 It was on DAR's archives site, but not labelled with Alice's name in any way.

-On close inspection, we noticed the last name "Dorsey" on this photograph, but the first and middle name are torn off for some reason.
+On close inspection, we noticed the last name "Dorsey" on this photograph, where the first and middle name are somehow torn off.
 The photo is registered in Maryland 1932 and titled "George Washington Bicentennial Tree, Washington Custis Chapter, Maryland.
 The year seems right.
 It is taken in Maryland where Alice is Chairman of Conservation and it is on a DAR site.
 This is Alice Burnside Paret Dorsey!

-If you decide to see the "additional attractions," (see Park Quest Map) you will discover that Fort Frederick was the site of a tree planting for Wye Oak seedlings.
+If you decide to see the "additional attractions," (see Trail Map) you will discover that Fort Frederick was the site of a tree planting for Wye Oak seedlings.
 That Wye Oak progeny is still growing just south of the Fort Gate.
-Maryland Women in Conservation - Panel #6

-Along the Plantation Trail many different tree species were planted throughout the years.
+Maryland Women in Conservation - Panel #6 Along the Plantation Trail many different tree species were planted throughout the years.
 Some trees would not usually be found in this area.
 Some of those species include: Bald Cypress, European Larch, Corsican Pine, Loblolly Pine, Ponderosa Pine, Japanese Red Pine, Norway Spruce, and European Alder.
 When trying to identify trees at Fort Frederick one may have to broaden their studies to include other regions of the world.
-The water well that is mentioned on this panel can be found by following the purple route to "additional attractions."
-Look for the question marks. (?)
+The well that is mentioned on this panel can be found by following the purple route to "additional attractions."
+DAR Tree Planting Map